titon/toolkit/docs/en/setup/getting-started.md

 If all goes well, you shall see a contextual tooltip appear relative to the button.
 Awesome right?

 <div class="notice is-warning">
-    If no styles have been defined yet, the button and tooltip components will use default styles, which look rather bland.
+    If no styles have been defined yet, the button and tooltip plugins will use default styles, which look rather bland.
 </div>

 Getting started with Toolkit was extremely easy, and we can guarantee working in and integrating it is just as easy.